Can anyone with a great business idea become a successful entrepreneur? Is a marketable product or service all it takes to launch your own start-up?

 Is there a problem with shipping?
 You'll have to solve it.
-Is a client unhappy with your product or service, and has posted a negative review online?
+Is a client unhappy with your product or service to the point where they posted a negative review online?
 You'll need to deal with that.
-Did your website crash at 2am?
+Did your website crash at 2 a.m.?
 Better get on that!

 Entrepreneurs must be prepared to take the good with the bad.
 Being able to work through problems on your own, calmly and professionally, is a key requirement for this career path.